hkleinsorgen/VW-CentralBrain/README.md

 ```
 image := CB.Image url: 'https://smalltalk-80.org/image/poster-splash.jpg'.
 chat := CB.Chat newWithModelContext: api defaultVisionContext.
-chat prompt: 'You are an assistant that answers questions regarding images'.
 chat ask: 'Please describe what you see in this image' attachment: image.
 ```